-John Szarkowski has been Director of the Department of Photography at The Museum of Modern Art since 1962, during which time the department has done more than 65 exhibitions at the Museum and many traveling shows.
-He has also been responsible for the continued development of the Museum's collection of more than 15,000 photographic prints dating from about 1840 to the present.
-The author of many publications, his highly acclaimed "Looking at Photographs: 100 Pictures from the Collection of The Museum of Modern Art" was published by the Museum in 1973.
+John Szarkowski has been Director of the Department of Photography at The Museum of Modern Art since 1962.
+During this time the department has presented more than 75 exhibitions at the Museum and many traveling shows.
+Mr. Szarkowski has also been responsible for the continued development of the Museum's collection of more than 15,000 photographic prints dating from about 1840 to the present.
+He is the author of many publications, including the highly acclaimed "Looking at Photographs: 100 Pictures from the Collection of The Museum of Modern Art" which was published by the Museum in 1973.

-Among the major surveys directed by Mr. Szarkowski have been The Photographer and the American Landscape (1963), From the Picture Press (1973), and New Japanese Photography (1974).
-Others offered work by individual photographers: Dorothea Lange (1966), Cartier-Bresson (1968), Brassai (1968), Walker Evans (1971), and Diane Arbus (1972).
-Some have been concerned with characteristics belonging exclusively to the photographic medium such as The Photographer's Eye (1964), in which prints were selected to epitomize the visual and pictorial concepts peculiar to photography, and Once Invisible (1967), photographs revealing images that exist in the world but which cannot be seen by the human eye without the aid of photography.
-Many of these have circulated throughout the United States and abroad.
+Among the major surveys directed by Mr. Szarkowski have been The Photographer and the American Landscape (1963), New Documents (1967), From the Picture Press (1973), New Japanese Photography (1974), and Mirrors and Windows: American Photography since 1960 (1978).
+Others offered work by individual photographers: Dorothea Lange (1966), Cartier-Bresson (1968), Brassal (1968), Walker Evans (1971), Diane Arbus (1972), William Eggleston (1976), and Harry Callahan (1976).
+Some have been concerned with characteristics belonging exclusively to the photographic medium, such as The Photographer's Eye (1964), in which prints were selected to epitomize the visual and pictorial concepts peculiar to photography, and Once Invisible (1967), photographs revealing images which cannot be seen by the human eye without the aid of photography.
+Many of these exhibitions have circulated throughout the United States and abroad.

 A continuing series of smaller exhibitions is presented in the Edward Steichen Photography Center, which opened at the Museum in 1964.
-These have included work by Aaron Siskind, Marie Cosindas, Jerry N. Uelsmann, Garry Winogrand, Ray Metzker, Berenice Abbott and Henry Wessel, Jr.
+These have included work by Aaron Siskind, Marie Cosindas, Jerry N. Uelsmann, Garry Winogrand, Ray Metzker, Berenice Abbott, Henry Wessel, Jr., Irving Penn, Lee Friedlander, Josef Koudelka, and Nicholas Nixon.

-In addition, a rotating selection of about 200 photographs from the photography collection is always on view in the Steichen Center.
+In addition, a rotating selection of about 200 photographs from the photography collection is always on view in the Steichen Center, with a separate gallery set aside exclusively for the exhibition of recent acquisitions.
 The remainder of the collection, except for those prints in traveling exhibitions or on loan to other institutions, is available for study by appointment.

-Reviewing Mr. Szarkowski's most recent publication "Looking at Photographs" in The New York Times, Hilton Kramer said that Mr. Szarkowski is "one of our best writers in the field -- a first-class critic, whose prose is as discerning as his eye ....
-I know of no better account of the meaning of artistic tradition ....
+Reviewing Mr. Szarkowski's "Looking at Photographs" in The New York Times,

-'Looking at Photographs' promises to become a classic in its field."
-Other books by John Szarkowski include "The Photographer's Eye" (1965), in which he investigates through text and pictures photographic style and tradition; "The Photographs of Jacques Henri Lartigue" (1963); "The Photographer and the American Landscape" (1963); "André Kertész: Photographer" (1964); and "Walker Evans" (1971).
-He wrote the introductory essay for "E. J. Bellocq: Storyville Portraits," photographs printed by Lee Friedlander from the original negatives, and for "The Animals" by Garry Winogrand.
+Hilton Kramer said that Mr. Szarkowski is "one of our best writers in the field-a first-class critic, whose prose is as discerning as his eye.....
+I know of no better account of the meaning of artistic tradition...'Looking at Photographs' promises to become a classic in its field."
+Other books by John Szarkowski include "The Photographer's Eye" (1965), in which he investigates through text and pictures photographic style and tradition; "The Photographs of Jacques-Henri Lartigue" (1963); "The Photographer and the American Landscape" (1963); "Andre ́ Kerte ́sz: Photographer" (1964); "Walker Evans" (1971); "William Eggleston's Guide" (1976), the Museum's first publication on color photography; and "Mirrors and Windows: American Photography since 1960" (1978).
+He wrote the introductory essay for "E.J.
+Bellocq: Storyville Portraits," photographs printed by Lee Friedlander from the original negatives, and for "The Animals" by Garry Winogrand.
 He also has contributed articles to many periodicals.